-MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) YEAR ENDED JUNE 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) YEAR ENDED JUNE 30.
+2017

 State funding is a considerable portion of the District's revenue.
-With the creation and implementation of the fair funding formula, state funding has become more predictable based on the various components of the formula; however future increases in State funding are anticipated to be nominal, especially in the areas of Special Education and Charter Schools.
+With the creation and implementation of the fair funding formula, which is applied to new dollars added to the funding system, state funding has become more predictable based on the various components of the formula; however future increases in State funding are anticipated to be nominal, especially in the areas of Special Education and Charter Schools.
 Adding to the uncertainty is how funding reform may occur since there is a movement to eliminate property taxes as a source of revenue without identifying an adequate and predictable revenue source of replacement.
 As such, the political process is not within the control of the District and future state funding changes could adversely impact the District.

-While property taxes were increased for the third time in nearly fifteen years in 2015-2016, it is anticipated, due to Act I which limits the increase in property tax rates, local revenues will not increase significantly in the future until property values stabilize.
+While property taxes were increased for the third time in nearly fifteen years in 2015-2016 and no tax increase in 2016-2017, it is anticipated, due to Act I which limits the increase in property tax rates, local revenues will not increase significantly in the future until property values stabilize.
 Any additional revenue that may result from future property tax increases is projected to be nominal due to the local economy and the decreasing property values.

-Being able to attract and retain qualified staff will be a future issue.
-At the end of FY 2015-2016, several collective bargaining agreements remained in status-quo.
-However, by the end of the 2016-2017 school year, all six of the collective bargaining agreements and the two Act 93 agreements were settled.
+Being able to attract and retain qualified staff is a current issue and will remain an issue in the near future as well.
+By the end of the 2016-2017 school year, all six of the collective bargaining agreements and the two Act 93 agreements were settled.
 With the successful completion of negotiations, future labor costs are now more predictable.
+The district was able to negotiate significant changes to the healthcare benefits program that will provide a significant savings to both the district and employees over the next three years.